JimDude7404/WSA-Windows-10/README.md

 # Windows Subsystem for Android on Windows 10
 This is a backport of Windows Subsystem for Android to Windows 10.
+# Archived
+With Android on Windows shutting down, and the fact I haven't maintained this project in a longgg time, I am arhiving it, if you wish to fork it, and make a better script etc. Go ahead, that is what open source is about.
+Thank you to everyone who used this project and helped me, along with the articles that gave it some spread.
+It was my first actual project.
 # What does this do?
 This will install a fully working copy of the Windows Subsystem for Windows 11 onto Windows 10.
 Yes, this fully works
 ![image](https://user-images.githubusercontent.com/67085206/224578016-82faeb33-d042-4cd7-8033-ef8e6c87f70c.png)